regorxxx/Playlist-Manager-SMP/README.md

   * Colours for different playlists types and status (configurable).

 ![Animation1](https://user-images.githubusercontent.com/83307074/116749095-f6555f00-a9ef-11eb-9723-7229766bed90.gif)

+### Current limitation
+.fpl playlists (native format) are read only and have some limitations since the format is closed source and there are no methods on [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel) to save them on a path (without an UI widnow), neither load them as handle lists (to work with them without refreshing the UI).

 ## Installation
 Copy all files from the zip into YOUR_FOOBAR_PROFILE_PATH\scripts\SMP\xxx-scripts